titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-volatileservices.rst

 ===========================================

-Volatile services differ from “normal” services in three important ways.
+Volatile services differ from “normal" services in three important ways.
 Each time they are checked when they are in a :ref:`hard <thebasics-statetypes>` non-OK state, and the check returns a non-OK state (i.e. no state change has occurred)...

   * The non-OK service state is logged
   * Contacts are notified about the problem (if that's :ref:`what should be done <thebasics-notifications>`).Notification intervals are ignored for volatile services.